ajitsing/ajitsing.github.io/_posts/2025-08-04-git-command-line-basics.md

 git push origin main
 ```

 your commits are safely stored in the remote repository, ready for collaboration.
-This command is essential for understanding Git CLI and its role in version control.

 ---